 Step 2--What to do if your project requires IRB review:

 - Check whether the proposed Principal Investigator (PI) meets the campus requirements for serving as a PI

-- Human Subjects Research Training (UW-Madison's training is through the CITI program)
+- Human Participants Research Training (UW-Madison's training is through the CITI program)

 - HIPAA Privacy Rule Training for Researchers